Sand flathead frequently asked questions

 The south-eastern zone is all water between a north-south line at Whale Head (146°52'15") and north-south line at Cape Pillar (148°00'41"), including the entirety of the previous D'Entrecasteaux Channel, Derwent River, Frederick Henry and Norfolk Bays Zone.

 The northern boundary of the south-eastern zone is the southern end of the Dunalley Canal.
+The southern boundary of the south-eastern zone is 200 nautical miles from shore.

 Landing flathead whole FAQs